 Title tag (title)

-The title tag shows up in search results, so you must include keywords here.
+The title tag appears in search results, so you must include keywords here.
 The first word or two should be keywords, and the remainder should be descriptive phrases.
-Try using abbreviations, acronyms, and numbers whenever possible — they tend to show up more often in search results than full words.
+Try using abbreviations, acronyms, and numbers whenever possible — they appear more often in search results than in whole words.

 Meta description (meta description)